input-output-hk/hermes/hermes/apps/README.md

   "http://0.0.0.0:5000/api/dashboard" | jq -r '.[2] | map([.] | implode) | join("")'
 ```

-The dashboard endpoint routes requests through the WebAssembly proxy component, applying security validation and redirect controls before forwarding to external APIs.
-You can experiment with different and values to see how the security configuration affects request routing. `REDIRECT_ALLOWED_HOSTS``REDIRECT_ALLOWED_PATH_PREFIXES`
+The dashboard endpoint routes requests through the WebAssembly proxy component,
+applying security validation and redirect controls before forwarding to external APIs.
+You can experiment with different and values to see how the security configuration affects request routing.